kevinfiol/beancms/README.md

 - [ ] highlightjs audit
 - [ ] option for date in post
 - [ ] keep track of who uploaded what image
+- [ ] fullmoon: report bug about xml responses
+- [ ] redbean: WSL, need to clear /WSLInterop-late as well